CommonActionForum/liqen-core/docs/resources.md

-  "source": Article,   // Reference to the information source "target": Fragment,  // Reference to the part of the information source "tags": [Tag],       // Tags of the annotation "type": Concept      // Semantic classification of the annotation }
+  "source": Article,   // Reference to the information source "target": Fragment,  // Reference to the part of the information source "tags": [Tag],       // Tags of the annotation "concept": Concept   // Semantic classification of the annotation }
 ```